 - Avoid using this medicine and an MAO inhibitor within 14 days of each other.

 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.
 Tell your doctor if you are also using buprenorphine, butorphanol, nalbuphine, pentazocine, or a muscle relaxer.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease (such as asthma or COPD), low blood pressure, gallbladder disease, or pancreas disease.
-Tell your doctor if you have a history of head injury, brain tumor, depression, seizures, or alcohol or drug addiction.
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, liver disease, breathing problems or lung disease (such as asthma or COPD), low blood pressure, adrenal problems, gallbladder disease, or pancreas disease.
+Tell your doctor if you have a history of head injury, brain tumor, depression, mental health problems, seizures, or alcohol or drug addiction.

 - This medicine may cause the following problems:

 - High risk of overdose, which can lead to death

 - Respiratory depression (serious breathing problem that can be life-threatening)

 - Serotonin syndrome (when used with certain medicines)